 An introductory approach to the real numbers and completeness, Inverse Function Theorem and its application, limits, sequences and series, uniform continuity, theory of differentiation and integration, sequences and series of functions, and Fourier series theory.

-A grade of "C" or better in MAT 225 Semester Offered: Offered spring semester, even-numbered years.
-Core Tags: WI
+Credits: Credits 3 Notes: Notes PCEN for Mathematics majors.
+Prerequisites: Prerequisites A grade of "C" or better in MAT 225 Semester Offered: Semester Offered Offered spring semester, even-numbered years.

 MAT 444: Real Analysis II